bestia-dev-archived/longan_nano_rust_wsl2_platformio_setup/README.md

 Interesingly, there is one driver without a name.
 I don't know why, but this is our GD32 driver.
 Click on it.
 I want to give this driver a name.
 Click on the checkbox Edit,
 ![zadig_3](images/zadig_3.png "zadig_3")
-write the driver name WinUSB Longan Nano
+write the driver name "WinUSB Longan Nano"
 ![zadig_4](images/zadig_4.png "zadig_4")
 and click again on the Edit checkbox.
 ![zadig_5](images/zadig_5.png "zadig_5")